codejones-hub/plutus/doc/tutorials/contract-testing.rst

   monitoring :: (ModelState state, ModelState state)
                   -> Action state -> Property -> Property

-This function is called for every Action_ in a ``Script``, and given the ModelState_ before and after the Action_.
+This function is called for every 'Action'_ in a ``Script``, and given the ModelState_ before and after the 'Action'_.
 Its result is a function that is applied to the property being tested, so it can use any of the QuickCheck functions for analysing test case distribution, or adding output to counterexamples.